Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. How to call a Function Procedure on the Form's Class Module, from outside the Form?

-Function Procedures in a Form module are helpful to avoid duplication of code.
-It can be called from subroutines in different locations on the same Form, from a command button click, or from some other Event Procedures of the Form.
-The function procedure in a Form Module can be anything that does some calculation, validation check, updating the information, or a stand-alone search operation procedure, like the one we are going to use on our sample Employees Form.
+Function procedures in a form module are useful for avoiding code duplication.
+They can be called from subroutines in different parts of the same form, from a command button click, or from other event procedures within the form.
+A function procedure in a form module can perform calculations, validation checks, update information, or act as a standalone operation—such as the one we will use in our sample Employees Form.

 Private Sub Command8_Click()